 Noise refers to undesirable changes within an image that do not exist within the imaged subject.
 (Samei, 2003), when considering lesion conspicuity, said there are two types of noise that should be taken into account, radiographic noise and structural noise.
 Radiographic noise can be calculated utilising SNR, and offers information about the capability of the system, nevertheless it does not give the full information about the noise within a clinical image.
 It is stochastic in nature and due to several factors, such as the detector capability and the exposure factors utilised (Samei, 2003).
 Radiographic noise, however, is not dependent on the subject being imaged (Szczepura & Manning, 2016).
 During the explanation of radiographic noise, two terms should be clarified: absolute noise and relative noise.
 The term noise is commonly utilised to describe both quantities, (relative and absolute).
 Relative noise represents the amount of image changes relevant to the signal existing in the image; for instance, it is equal pixel standard deviation divided by mean signal.
-Relative noise is predominantly referring to relative noise whilst absolute noise is referring to the absolute amount of changes within the image, which equals pixel standard deviation (Samei, 2003).
+Relative noise represents the relevant factor in the detection of lesions.
+When unqualified, the term noise is predominantly referring to relative noise whilst absolute noise is referring to the absolute amount of changes within the image, which equals pixel standard deviation (Samei, 2003).